 Planning permissions and building regulations

-Obtaining planning permission and adhering to building regulations incur costs beyond typical architect fees.
+Obtaining planning permission and adhering to building regulations incur costs beyond the architect's fees.
 Architects charge for preparing and submitting planning applications.
 The cost varies depending on the project's complexity and local authority requirements.

 Contract administration and site inspection fees